YangWilliam/ZED-compare/README.md

-The pipeline read the file line by line with the information divided by tabs (\t)
+The pipeline read the file line by line with the information divided by tabs (\t) The pipeline requires the input file to have the following format:
+- Chromosome name at the first block
+- Start location on the second block
+- End location on the third block

 optional arguments:
     These arguments will only be used if the input file is in a different format